The Naked Edge: Critic reception

 In the New York Times, Bosley Crowther dismissed the film as "manufactured tension of the plainest sort, worked up with illogical twists and tricks of photography and cutting by which director Michael Anderson has apparently hoped to heighten the melodramatic mood.
 It also has a good cast, in addition to Mr. Cooper and Miss Kerr — Eric Portman, Michael Wilding, Hermione Gingold, Diane Cilento and even Wilfred Lawson and Joyce Carey in bit roles.
 But it is pure claptrap entertainment—a piece of cheese, as we say, full of holes.
 And it is sad to see poor old Coop in it.
 Well, we can remember him for many better things."
 Variety noted, "the picture that winds up Gary Cooper’s long list of credits is a neatly constructed, thoroughly professional little suspense meller."

 Box office

 The film was estimated to have earned theatrical rentals worldwide of $6 million, generating $400,000 for Cooper's estate.
+Kinematograph Weekly said the film "clicked" at the box office.